ktl014/cayman/README.md

 ## Problem

 #### The "Fishy" Dilemna
-Given 225,000 images collected from the Cayman Field study, how do we reliably determine the Nassau population size from this distribution?
+Given 225,000 images collected from the Cayman Field study, how do we reliably determine the Nassau population size from this distribution of other fish eggs and planktons?

-### Client
-PhD Biologist Candidate from the Semmens Lab & Jaffe Lab

 ### Objective
-Develop a convolutional neural network (CNN) model to detect all possible fish eggs from the sample and measure the size of the predicted fish eggs to determine it as a Nassau species
+Train a convolutional neural network (CNN) model to detect all possible fish eggs from the sample and measure the size of the predicted fish eggs to determine it as a Nassau species.
+* It is found that there is a specific difference among the fish egg species, based on visual (egg size-frequency) and genetic (DNA barcoding) analysis.
+Eggs with diameters between 0.89 - 1.10 mm are classified as Nassau Grouper.
 <br />
 <br />

 ![part3.png](media/part3.jpg)
 ## Dataset & Preprocessing
 #### Dataset